tatianaacostag/DevelopersDoc_site/content/es/PayU Module Documentation/User and Profile management/User-management.md

 To have access to this module, you need to have a profile with the following permission enabled:

 * _Review Users_<br>This permission allows you to search a specified user.
-* _Create, edit and delete users_
+* _Create, edit y delete users_

-Refer to [Profiles and Permissions]({{< ref"Profile-and-permissions-management.md" >}}) for more information.
+Refer to [Profiles y Permissions]({{< ref"Profile-and-permissions-management.md" >}}) for more information.

-## User management
+## Gestión de usuarios
-To manage users, open you PayU account and click _**Settings**_ menu at the top the screen and then, select _**User management**_.
+To manage users, open you PayU account y click _**Configuración**_ menu at the top the screen y then, select _**Gestión de usuarios**_.

 ![PrintScreen](/assets/UserManagement/UserManagement_01.png)

-The _**User management**_ module opens, here, you can find a list of the available users along with their status, the accounts they can access, and their profile.
+The _**Gestión de usuarios**_ module opens, here, you can find a list of the available users along with their status, the accounts they can access, y their profile.

 ![PrintScreen](/assets/UserManagement/UserManagement_02.png)

-{{% alert title="Note" color="info"%}}
+{{% alert title="Nota" color="info"%}}
 The users marked with a green star (<img src="/assets/UserManagement/UserManagement_03.png" width="2%"/>) are default users which cannot be deleted (deactivated).
 {{% /alert %}}

 ### Add users
 You can create a user using their e-mail address or providing a username.
 Follow the steps below to create a new user.

-1. In the _**User management**_ module, click _**Add user**_.
+1. In the _**Gestión de usuarios**_ module, click _**Add user**_.

 ![PrintScreen](/assets/UserManagement/UserManagement_04.png)

 2. The _**Add user**_ window appears.
-Here, you can provide the information of the person who will be allowed to collect payments over the internet and check information about your payments, according to the permission you provide.
+Here, you can provide the information of the person who will be allowed to collect payments over the internet y check information about your payments, according to the permission you provide.

 ![PrintScreen](/assets/UserManagement/UserManagement_05.png)

 3. Provide the following user information:

 * **E-mail**: E-mail address of the new user.
-PayU sends the login information to this e-mail address, make sure it is valid and the user has access to it.<br>Alternatively, you can create a user without using an e-mail address.
-This is useful specially when the user you want to create is attached to a role and not to a specific person.
-To do this, click _**Don't have an e-mail?**_ and provide the following information:
+PayU sends the login information to this e-mail address, make sure it is valid y the user has access to it.<br>Alternatively, you can create a user without using an e-mail address.
+This is useful specially when the user you want to create is attached to a role y not to a specific person.
+To do this, click _**Don't have an e-mail?**_ y provide the following information:
    - _User_: username used to log in.
 This user name cannot have numbers nor special characters.
    - _E-mail (Admin)_: provide the e-mail of the admin user to which, PayU send the options to generate or recover the password for this user.
 * **Full name**: name of the user you want to create.